 In countries where the most deforestation occurs, illegal loggers are the biggest obstacle to the implementation of sustainable land-use policies.
 Additionally, initiatives that companies take to obtain legal wood and timber may also fail6.
 Efforts to search for legal timber are in vain when there is lack of information, and when there is so much illegally harvested timber and wood on the market.

-Brazil is a good example of a country that has worked to reduce deforestation in the past8, although it still has an opportunity to do more.
+In the past, Brazil has worked to reduce deforestation, but the country has an opportunity to do more8.

 Action taken by the Brazilian government have led to a 70% decrease in deforestation from 2004 to 20129, targeted specifically at illegal deforestation–for instance, the illegal clearance of private areas of forest.
 Namely, they increased the area of protected Brazilian Amazon and, at the same time, protected indigenous communities.
 An increasing amount of deforestation data10 and public support helped trigger these new measures9.
 However, illegal land-grabbing still is not completely prevented and it contributes to current Amazon deforestation.

 It is clear then that governments can halt deforestation if they aim to solve illegality problems.
 Since deforestation leads to loss of biodiversity, reduction of oxygen emissions and soil degradation, illegality can be considered as one of the main drivers of an important environmental degradation5.